 Milan boasts a great culinary tradition.
 The best-known first course is undoubtedly the Milanese risotto, made with saffron.
 Among the other dishes, the most famous and appreciated is the Milanese cutlet, which according to tradition, is made with veal, at least a finger high, and fried in butter or olive oil.
 Let’s not forget the “Ossobuco”: sliced veal shank o the “poor” parts of the pig.
 The cheeses are instead among the typical products of the r stewed beef.
 The “cassoeula” instead is a very rich dish made with cabbage andarea: stracchino, mascarpone, grana, and, of course, gorgonzola.
 Moving on to desserts, the most famous is undoubtedly the “panettone.”
 The panettone in Milan is not a simple tradition; it is the characteristic dessert par excellence, soft and produced only with top-quality ingredients.
 The artisan panettone is a symbol of the Christmas holidays but also of the Milanese pastry tradition.
 This Christmas specialty was born in Lombardy in the late XIX century and spread in the current form and recipe in the early XX century.

 Where to stay in Milan

-Given the large influx of people, Milan has numerous hotels, bed & breakfasts, apartments and hostels, scattered throughout every part of the city.
+Given the large influx of people, Milan has numerous hotels, bed & breakfasts, apartments, and hostels scattered throughout every part of the city.
 Next to the large and luxurious hotel chains, you will also find more modest and welcoming hotels, comfortable guest houses and family bed & breakfasts.
 It is not easy to find a room at a good price, especially in the center and on the occasion of international events.
-But all the accommodations are perfectly connected with the center of Milan, thanks to an efficient and functional transport system, so if you want to save a little you can choose to sleep in the suburbs, without the problem of travel.
+But all the accommodations are perfectly connected to the center of Milan, thanks to an efficient and functional transport system, so if you want to save a little, you can choose to sleep in the suburbs, without the problem of travel.